WoltjenLab/MHcut/README.md

 Otherwise this indexing will be done automatically the first time that MHcut is run (might take a few extra minutes).

-### Preparing the JellyFish index

-JellyFish finds exact matches in a genomes.
+After indexing the genome, JellyFish can quickly find the number of exact matches for a particular sequence.
-To count 23-mers in the reference genome in both strands:
+To index 23-mers in the reference genome in both strands:

 ```sh
 jellyfish count --out-counter-len 1 -C -m 23 -s 100M hg38.fa